PyAbel/PyAbel/doc/transform_methods/onion_peeling.rst

 Introduction
 ------------

-The onion peeling method has been premiminarily ported to Python, but not yet incorporated into Pyabel.
+The onion peeling method has been ported to Python

 See the discussion here: https://github.com/PyAbel/PyAbel/issues/56